Underlying inflation in eurozone remains stubbornly low

 The fact that the headline rate has increased has been enough for the ECB to rein in its stimulus policies.

 In June, the ECB announced that its monthly bond purchase program would come to a halt at the end of the year.
-The program effectively involves the bank printing new money to stoke lending and, ultimately, inflation.
-But bank officials have stressed that interest rates will remain at their current record lows well into next year.
-Its main rate stands at zero.
+The program effectively involves printing new money to stoke lending and, ultimately, inflation.

+But interest rates, including the headline rate, which stands at zero, are not expected to rise before well into next year.

+"The decrease in core inflation back to its June low should make the ECB less confident that inflation is broad-based and self-sustainable in the medium-run," said Daniel Harenberg, senior economist at Oxford Economics.